XinshaoAmosWang/XinshaoAmosWang.github.io/docs/Adversarial-Examples-Reading-List.md

   - Attack with ensemble (average last layer): more sub-models increases attack success rate, redundant sub-models in the ensemble (sub-models not in the target) hurts success rate slightly, but after two extra models, adding more does not reduce success rate.
 This is likely due to the two type of regularizations used or potentially the choice of target network.
 - Shumailov et al., **Sitatapatra: Blocking the Transfer of Adversarial Examples**, 2019.
   - Each convolutional layer is extended with two components: Detector and Guard.
     - Detector: put each activation through element-wise polynomial (coefficients are randomized and kept secret).
-The model is trained to minimize this polynomial to be under some threshold $t$.
+The model is trained to minimize this polynomial to be under some threshold $$t$.
 Assumption is clean samples won't trigger this threshold, but adversarial examples may.
-      - Choice of coefficient affects transferability (more similar more transfer) e.g. $2x^2 + 3x + 5 < t = 6$.
+      - Choice of coefficient affects transferability (more similar more transfer) e.g. $$2x^2 + 3x + 5 < t = 6$.
 But wouldn't this just tries to make activation small?
 How does it help distinguish OOD?
 Why not use higher degree?
     - Guard: use some per-channel attention masking with randomized secret pre-determined coefficients.
 This is said to diversify the gradient and reduce transferability.
   - (Results) weak evaluation section (lack comparison with other methods and baseline).
-It seems to prevent transfer when $\epsilon$ is small, fail when $\epsilon$ is large but become more detectable.
+It seems to prevent transfer when $$\epsilon$$ is small, fail when $$\epsilon$$ is large but become more detectable.
   - Propose an idea of tracing from which model an adversarial example is generated from.
 The experiments and evaluations are weak.
 However, this is an interesting question that no one thought about probably due to lack of real use cases.